Graham Russell: Playing style

 Russell plays guitar left-handed, but unusually among professionals, he plays right-handed guitars, strung for right-handed players, with the bass strings on the underside and the high strings on top, meaning unlike the majority of left-handed guitarists, he is not mirroring the fretting of a right-handed guitarist, but rather he is horizontally mirroring the chords using a unique fingering pattern.
 Other similar players include Karl Wallinger and Bob Geldof.

-This is noticeable and obvious when he is seen playing an electric or otherwise asymetrical guitar, as the extra cutaway space at the high end of the fret board and underside of the neck, reserved for the non-dominant left hand of a right-handed guitarist, is visible (and squandered) on the top side of the neck of his guitar.
+This is noticeable and obvious when he is seen playing an electric or otherwise asymmetrical guitar, as the extra cutaway space at the high end of the fret board and underside of the neck, reserved for the non-dominant left hand of a right-handed guitarist, is visible (and squandered) on the top side of the neck of his guitar.
 Also, the tuning pegs are on the underside instead of the upper side, and the soundhole guard is, uselessly, above the strings and not below them where it would usefully protect the finish from pick strikes.

 Personal life

 In 1967, Russell married a high school sweetheart, Linda, and had a son with her the following year, Simon.
 Russell and Linda also had a daughter, Samantha, born in March 1972.
 Russell's marriage to Linda ended in 1978.

 In 1981, Russell met Jodi Varble at a show and, after two years in which they exchanged correspondence only, became a couple and married in 1986, when Varble was 21 and Russell was 36.
 She appears as his love interest in the first music video released for the single "Making Love Out of Nothing at All".

-In 1983, Russell and Hitchcock moved to the US as members of Air Supply.
-Russell currently lives in Park City, Utah.
+In the late 1970s, Russell relocated to the United States.
+He currently lives in Park City, Utah.